ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 		}
 	} );

-	// Model-to-view converter for the <div> element (attrbiutes are converted separately). editor.conversion.for( 'downcast' ).elementToElement( {
+	// Model-to-view converter for the <div> element (attributes are converted separately). editor.conversion.for( 'downcast' ).elementToElement( {
 		model: 'div',
 		view: 'div'